onc-healthit/site-content/site-process.md

 ## Jira Ticket Creation
 * Create tickets whenever they need to be created.
 When in doubt, create it
 * Add a Title using the following format
-  * Project it includes, if applicable (if multiple projects, use commas to separate) followed by a colon, followed by a general description of the bug, problem, feature, or question.
+  * Project it includes, if applicable (if multiple projects then use commas to separate) followed by a colon, followed by a general description of the bug, problem, feature, or question.
 We don't mind different capitalizations or abbreviations or representations otherwise.
 Here are some examples:
     * RefVal: Review, install/run and merge external docker PR reference
     * site-ui: Remove C-CDA R1.1 Validator from UI (components and links)
     * Infrastructure: Update SSL certs as needed and install into Java